-Smithers Pira testing facilities include Smithers Pira rub tester, the Taber Abrader, the Sheen Motorised Scratch Tester, the Gavarti CAT Abrader, the Satra rub tester and the Crockmeter.
+Smithers Pira testing facilities include Smithers Pira rub tester, the Taber Abrader, the Sheen Motorised Scratch Tester, the Satra rub tester and the Crockmeter.

 Smithers Pira (PATRA) rub tester

 The Smithers Pira (PATRA) rub tester rubs two printed surfaces against each other (face-to-face) in the same plane, at the same speed (60 rpm), under a constant rubbing pressure.
 The rub test equipment can also be used to evaluate color transfer from printed or coated surfaces during rubbing and is used by Smithers Pira to evaluate the rub resistance of labels and general printed matter.